Breach-Valdez journalism prize awarded to Daniela Rea of Mexico - Journal du Cameroun

 “I didn’t make a conscious choice and say, ‘I’m going to write about human rights.’
 It was the natural result of writing about Mexican life,” Rea told AFP.

-In her work, she said, she tries not to reduce people’s lives to the crimes that ended them, telling their stories and those of their families and communities as well.
+In her work, she said, she tries not to reduce people’s lives to the crimes that ended them, telling their stories and those of their families and communities.

 “One of the consequences of crimes like ‘forced disappearances’ is to ‘disappear’ not only the victim but also (the stories of) everyone around them,” she said.